Class action motion judges facing pushback from Quebec Appeal Court

 Quebec Appeal Court sets precedent over First Nations police underfunding

-In an “important precedent,” the Quebec Court of Appeal held that Ottawa and Quebec breached their duty to act honourably after it refused to adequately finance the police department of a First Nation to ensure that its services were equal in quality to those offered to non-Indigenous communities, according to aboriginal law experts.
+The Quebec Court of Appeal held that Ottawa and Quebec breached their duty to act honourably after it refused to adequately finance the police department of a First Nation.

 Quebec man “returned” from his “legal” death